zio/zio/docs/reference/di/dependency-injection-in-zio.md

 To be able to run our application, we need to build the dependency graph that it needs.
 This can be done using the `ZLayer` data type.
 It allows us to build up the whole application's dependency graph by composing layers manually or automatically.

-Assume each of these services has its own layer like the bellow:
+Assume each of these services has its own layer like the below:

 ```scala mdoc:silent
 object A {